ibm-cloud-docs/storage-scale/creating-workspace.md

     * Change the API endpoint to the endpoint mentioned in [API endpoints](https://cloud.ibm.com/apidocs/schematics?code=python#api-endpoints){: external} according to the location that you want your {{site.data.keyword.bpshort}} workspace to reside, for example, `schematics_service.set_service_url('https://us.schematics.cloud.ibm.com')`.
     * Provide environment values that you want to have in the form of a key and value pair, such as [{ 'Environment': 'hpc-dev-cluster' }]
     * Change the folder location variable `template_source_data_request_model['folder']` to the folder name inside your GitHub repository where your Terraform files reside.
 If the Terraform files exist in the base location of your repository, then set this variable to `template_source_data_request_model['folder'] = ' '`; otherwise, mention the folder name in the `template_source_data_request_model['folder']` variable.
     * Change the `template_source_data_request_model['type']` variable to the Terraform version that you are using to create {{site.data.keyword.cloud_notm}} resources such as `terraform_v0.13`.
-Ensure that your Terraform templates are compatible with the version that you are mentioning in this field.
+Make sure that your Terraform templates are compatible with the version that you are mentioning in this field.
     * Provide your GitHub or GitLab Repository HTTPS URL where your Terraform files reside in the `template_repo_request_model['url']` variable.
 If you are using the [public repository](https://github.com/IBM/ibm-spectrum-scale-ibm-cloud-schematics){: external} that is provided by {{site.data.keyword.cloud_notm}}, then set this variable as `template_repo_request_model['url'] = 'https://github.com/IBM/ibm-spectrum-scale-ibm-cloud-schematics'`; otherwise, set it to the private repository you are using.
 4. Inside the `schematics_service.create_workspace` function, provide the following parameters:
     * Provide an optional description.